Gaia Data Release scenario

 After production of the catalogue for release, a validation exercise will be executed.
 The final, detailed release contents will be decided on only after completion of the validation work.

-- Object classification and astrophysical parameters, together with BP/RP spectra and/or RVS spectra they are based on, will be released for spectroscopically and (spectro-)photometrically well-behaved objects.
+- Object classification and astrophysical parameters, together with BP/RP spectra and/or RVS spectra they are based on, for spectroscopically and (spectro-)photometrically well-behaved objects.

-- Mean radial velocities will be released for those stars not showing variability and with available atmospheric-parameter estimates.
+- Mean radial velocities for stars with available atmospheric-parameter estimates.

-- Variable-star classifications will be released together with the epoch photometry used for the stars.
+- Variable-star classifications together with the epoch photometry used for the stars.

-- Solar-system results will be released with preliminary orbital solutions and individual epoch observations.
+- Solar-system results with preliminary orbital solutions and individual epoch observations.

 The catalogue will be consisting of: